 Since one of Shopify’s major caveat is on the functionality aspect, you might need to set a significant budget for plugins.
 The cost for these add-ons can potentially surge your monthly plan.

 Is Shopify the right fit?
 Well, it all depends on what your needs are.
+Shopify makes it simple to create everything you need to run a store, from homepage to product page.
 Soon as everything's all set, you can now make your store go live.

 To publish your store, you'll have to subscribe to the paid plan.
 It's now time to test your products and measure the market's reception.
 Shopify is so far, one of the most cost-effective subscription-based software and with a simple onboarding process.